01

 Share the URL, campaign, store, page, or decision that should be producing calls, quote requests, purchases, booked work, or cleaner owner decisions.

-Stan Consulting reviews the situation and points the request to the right paid scope: review, repair, consulting, build, or advisory.
+Stan Consulting maps the growth path and points the request to the right paid scope: service implementation, consulting, growth build, or marketing services.

-You get the next step, owner decision, and implementation route without a vague exploratory call.
+You get the next step, owner decision, and implementation path without a vague exploratory call.

 Decision lens